Gear List: Three Season Day Hiking

 Another extremely important piece of equipment is footwear.
 Simply put, hiking is an activity that does not have good footing.
 Yes, you can pick trails that are more gentle, but when you're climbing mountains the terrain is not usually appropriate for sneakers (read this post for proof).
 I'm partial to trail runners in the summer and I have a wide flat foot, so most boots just aren't comfortable.
 After trying countless different footwear options, I've settled on the Altra Lone Peak 4 RSM Waterproof trail runners.
 I know they're not the most fashionable but they truly get the job done with the amazing traction and surprising amount of support.

-I have also recently acquired a PLB, the ACR ResQLink.
+I also have a PLB, the ACR ResQLink.
 A PLB is a personal life beacon that functions as an SOS button in case of emergency.
 It's about the size of a flip phone, and gives me an extra little piece of mind especially when I'm on solo adventures.
 I decided on the ResQLink because there's no monthly fee and it works anywhere in the world.
 The battery needs to be replaced every six years, but compared to other devices with monthly subscriptions required, it's a very cost effective alternative.

 For my pack I've been using my Osprey Tempest 20 daypack.
 It's super comfortable and can hold a good amount of weight while still feeling really light.
 The hip belts are supportive but not bulky.
 It's really perfect for a daylong outing.
 I also bring a pack cover to keep things dry if the weather turns.
 Trekking poles are usually along for the ride as well because they've saved me from my own clumsiness countless times.
 They also really reduce the impact on my knees and ankles when I'm descending.